jporeilly/Ansible/Labs/01 Install & Configuration/01 Install/install.md

 * Install ansible controller

 Note: Yum doesn't support Python3
+You are also going to find some minor differences between the videos and the Lab due to updates being released.
+Usually some patch or Firefox..!
 ---

 #### <font color='red'>Pre-requisties</font>
-The following pre-requisties have to be installed for Ansible Controller on CentOS 7:
+The following pre-requisties have to be installed and confifgured for Ansible on CentOS 7:
 * Development Tools
 * Python 3.5+
 * Git 2.x